 - The healthcare certificate must be issued within 72 hours before boarding the flight.

-- The international borders of Sri Lanka will be opened for Eastern European tourists from December 26 onwards.
+- The international borders of Sri Lanka has opened for Eastern European tourists from December 26 onwards.

 - However, according to the media reports, the country will soon start air bubbles with the neighboring countries, especially India, to revive the travel and leisure industry that was adversely affected due to travel bans.